program247365/tailwindcss-now/README.md

-# 🌈  TailwindCSS Now Script
+# 🌈  TailwindCSS Now

-> A little bash script to get you started experimenting with TailwindCSS now!
+> A bash script that gets you developing in TailwindCSS in under eight seconds!

 ![CLI Output](./screenshots/cli-output.png "CLI Output")